CoherentLabs/GameUIComponents/README.md

 </body>
 ```

-Note that the demo files should have the names demo.js and demo.html for the
-JavaScript and html files respectively.
+Note that the demo files should have the names demo.js and demo.html for the JavaScript and html files respectively.
 Make sure all files have the LICENSE notice at the top.
+Run `npm run add:copyright` to automatically add copyright notice to all files.

 To build the component run:

 `npm run rebuild`

-The newly created bundles are located in checkbox/umd and checkbox/cjs
+The newly created bundles are located in checkbox/umd and checkbox/cjs folders.
-folders.
 To test if everything works open the demo.html file.

-If everything works, add a README.md file to the component folder and add
-a documentation page to the docs/ folder.
+If everything works, add a README.md file to the component folder and add a documentation page to the docs/ folder.

-You can use the [coherent-guic-cli](https://github.com/CoherentLabs/GameUIComponents/tree/master/tools/cli#getting-started) to build single component.

 # Adding flexibility through slots

 The [<slot>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) HTML element is a placeholder inside a web component that you can fill with your own markup, which lets you create separate DOM trees and present them together.
-This component system provides a custom element called <component-slot> which replaces the standard <slot> element, but
-keeps the main idea.
+This component system provides a custom element called <component-slot> which replaces the standard <slot> element, but keeps the main idea.
 Slots are usable in cases where a dynamic content must be placed in a specific place in the HTML.
 In the example of the <checkbox> if template is:

 ~~~~{.html}
 <div>